-What we need to do to have sustainable fisheries
+CAS prof: what we need to do to have sustainable fisheries

 A visit to the seafood section of nearly any local supermarket these days is likely to induce feelings of guilt.
 You cast an eye on the Atlantic cod, halibut, salmon, and yellowtail flounder glistening on ice—only to discover that each is among the 13 species now overfished in New England, according to a 2011 report by the National Oceanic and Atmospheric Administration.
 It’s a real problem for consumers who enjoy eating fish for its many health benefits, but are also mindful of their ecological footprint.

-“We promote sustainable seafood in order to help sustain local and global fisheries and ocean ecosystems for tomorrow,” says Sabrina Pashtan, Dining Services sustainability coordinator, who ensures BU makes informed purchasing decisions and has an innovative menu.
+“We promote sustainable seafood in order to help sustain local and global fisheries and ocean ecosystems for tomorrow,” says Sabrina Pashtan, Dining Services sustainability coordinator, who ensures that BU makes informed purchasing decisions and has an innovative menu.

-For the big picture, BU Today recently spoke with Les Kaufman, a College of Arts & Sciences professor of biology and a marine conservation fellow at Conservation International, about the importance of sustainable fishery, the power of individual consumers, and the future of the fishing industry.
+For the big picture, BU Today spoke with Les Kaufman, a College of Arts & Sciences professor of biology and a marine conservation fellow at Conservation International, about the importance of sustainable fishery, the power of individual consumers, and the future of the fishing industry.